fmmalta/bloc_generic_streams/README.md

 # Bloc Generic Streams

-This package was create to be an easy implementation of Didier Boolean's BlocProvider and including a new way to use a BehaviorSubject using GenericStream class that creates an object more simple with Dart's Generics.
+This package was create to be an easy implementation of Didier Booleans's BlocProvider and including a new way to use a BehaviorSubject using GenericStream class that creates an object more simple with Dart's Generics.

-I built this package because when you have an application like an Uber application, which was my case, others packages didn't attended my expectations, so, I created this, more simple and more intuitive.
-You only need to create your Bloc extending BlocBase and then creating a BlocProvider in whatever screen you want.
+I built this package because when you have an application like an Uber application, which was my case, others bloc packages didn't attended my expectations, so, I created this, more simple and more intuitive.
+You only need to create your Bloc extending BlocBase and then creating a BlocProvider in whatever screen you desire.

 ## Example:
     import 'package:bloc_generic_streams/bloc_generic_streams.dart';